ielhatimi/elt-airflow/README.md

-# ETL Pipeline with Airflow, Docker & dbt
+# ELT Pipeline with Airflow, Docker & dbt

 This project is an ELT pipeline using Apache Airflow for orchestration.
 It extracts data from a PostgreSQL source, loads it into a destination database via a Python script, and applies transformations using dbt.